altermo/ultimate-autopair.nvim/README.md

 }
 ```
 ## Configuration
-To add a pair, use `ua.setup{{'<<','>>'},}`.
+To add a pair, use the syntax `ua.setup{{'<<','>>'},}`.
-For more configuration options, read the doc (`:help ultimate-autopair-config`).
+For more configuration options, refer to the documentation (`:help ultimate-autopair-config`).
 ### Other plugins to supercharge auto-pairing
-These are some other plugins which are related to pairing which have features that ultimate-autopair does not.
+These are some other plugins which are related to pairing which have features that ultimate-autopair does not have.
 + [endwise](https://github.com/RRethy/nvim-treesitter-endwise) wisely add `end` in lua, ruby, etc...
 + [tabout](https://github.com/abecodes/tabout.nvim) tab out of parentheses
 + [surround](https://github.com/kylechui/nvim-surround) delete, change surrounding parentheses and much more...